Why is 432 Abercorn Street known as the most haunted house in Savannah?

-Well, during the time the Waldens owned the home, it fell into disrepair and appeared (and often was) abandoned.
-The Waldens frequently traveled for work and to check on their other properties in Atlanta and Alma, Georgia.
+Well, during the time the Waldens owned the home, they frequently traveled for work and to check on their other properties in Atlanta and in Alma, Georgia.

-Since the house was empty, avid ghost hunters frequently stuck their cell phones inside the home’s mail slot to photograph the interior.
+Since the house was empty, avid ghost hunters would stick their cell phones inside the home’s mail slot to photograph the interior.
 They often posted those photos online.
 A few troublemakers even broke inside the house to explore it.